- opEvents 2.4.1

 - Various GUI improvements and refinements, e.g. more informational window/tab titles.

-- Improved NMIS importing now also covers opHA-slave nodes, and access to interfaces'
+- Improved NMIS importing now also covers opHA-poller nodes, and access to interfaces'

-Importing or refreshing nodes from NMIS now handles nodes on remote slave instances if opHA is active on the opEvents server.
+Importing or refreshing nodes from NMIS now handles nodes on remote poller instances if opHA is active on the opEvents server.
 Event action rules can now access an interface's Description or ifAlias property.

 - Events can now include links to other "authoritative sources", e.g. external applications like helpdesk systems or the like.